 Why Choose Mardi Himal Trek?

 Another reason to choose this trek is the incredible scenery.
-From the lush forests at lower altitudes to the barren, rocky landscapes near the base camp, the Mardi Himal Trek offers a diverse range of environments.
+From the lush forests at lower altitudes to the barren, rocky landscapes near the base camp, the Mardi Himal Trek offers diverse environments.
 The views of Machhapuchhre, also known as Fishtail Mountain, are particularly striking, and you’ll have plenty of opportunities to capture stunning photographs along the way.

 The trek is also suitable for trekkers of all experience levels.
-While it does involve some steep ascents and descents, the overall difficulty is moderate, making it accessible to those who are new to trekking or looking for a less strenuous alternative to the more challenging treks in the region.
+While it does involve some steep ascents and descents, the overall difficulty is moderate, making it accessible to those new to trekking or looking for a less strenuous alternative to the more challenging treks in the region.

 Breakdown of Costs for Mardi Himal Trek